Tesmi-Develop/luau-thread/README.md

 }
 ```

-To first get our module, we can use the new $getModuleTree macro, and the function provided in this library
+Then, to get our module, we can use the new $getModuleTree macro, and the function provided in this library
 ```ts
 import Thread from "@rbxts/luau-thread";